SmokeHouseProject/applewood/README.md

     |-- /www                Core project source (don't edit this)
     |-- config.xml          Cordova config file
     |-- cordova.js          Polyfill to stub cordova in a browser
-    |-- cordova_plugins.js  Polyfill to stub cordova in a browser
   </code></pre>

->The www folder gets updated by a custom aurelai build script.
+>The www folder gets updated by a custom aurelia build script.
 Do not edit this folder.

 >Mobile resource images are in the res folder.
 Please see [README](res/README.md) for detailed instructions.

 >Run `cordova build` if you change anything in any of the above files.
 It is not necessary to run a cordova build when editing the aurelia project because the custom build scripts push the www folder to the platforms.

+>Node tries to execute the cordova.js shim file in the project root when trying to execute any cordova cli commands.
+A simple fix is to run cordova cli commands from a sub directory such as www instead of the project root.

 ## Aurelia
 ___